-3.2 Low-Beta Long Straight Section1
+17.2 Low-Beta Long Straight Section1

-By replacing the two inner pairs of quadrupoles in the normal long straight section with considerably longer, independently powered, threeshell quadrupoles, as shown in sketch (b) in Fig. 3-1, a pp colliding insertion can be produced.
+By replacing the two inner pairs of quadrupoles in the normal long straight section with considerably longer, independently powered, three-shell quadrupoles, as shown in sketch (b) in Fig. 43, a colliding insertion can be produced.
 With the four outer quadrupoles running normally and the inner ones set at rather weak values, the lattice functions across this insertion can essentially duplicate those of the normal straight sections.
 By leaving quads #1 and #12 connected in series with the regular magnets, turning off quads #2 and #11, and repowering the inner quads, a β^ of approximately 10 m can be obtained.
-Quadrupole settings for these cases are listed in Table 3-I and some dynamic parameters are listed in Table 3-II.
-Figure 3-2 illustrates the Type I interaction region.
-By adding additional power supplies to the other two pairs of quadrupoles, one can obtain lower values of β^ , although β{max} starts to increase rapidly.
+Quadrupole settings for these cases are listed in Table XXII and some dynamic parameters are listed in Table XXIII.
+Figure 44 illustrates the Type I interaction region.
+By adding additional power supplies to the other two pairs of quadrupoles, one can obtain lower values of $\beta \ast$, although β{\max} starts to increase rapidly.

 With the insertion of four more long, strong, and independently powered quadrupoles, one can produce a β^ of the order of 1 m.
-This is the Type II low- β shown in Fig. 3-1 and Fig. 3-3.
-Table 3-I lists quadrupole settings for minimum beta values of 1 and 2 m.
-Parameters for these
+This is the Type II low- β shown in Fig. 43 and Fig. 45.
+Table XXII lists quadrupole settings for minimum beta values of 1 and 2 m.
+Parameters for these cases are again listed in Table XXIII.
+A few arbitrary decisions have been made at this point and should be mentioned.